Introducing: Arts Inc – The Spot for Creativity

 In addition, the Arts Incubator project is in line with a number of goals and objectives as identified by the Regional Municipality of Wood Buffalo:

-ACWB has begun developing a Fund Development Plan.
-This plan will outline an annual and multi-year strategy for fundraising, anticipated revenues and expenses, policy development, and timelines.
+ACWB has begun developing a Fund Development Plan to raise funds and pay for Arts Inc. This plan will outline an annual and multi-year strategy for fundraising, anticipated revenues and expenses, policy development, and timelines.

 Once this plan has been finalized and approved by ACWB’s Board of Directors, we will launch the fundraising campaign and share opportunities with the community to sponsor, donate, contribute, volunteer and work together to make this project a reality for our community.